akhikhl/multiproject-git-gradle/README.md

 a) if you routinely run "gradle build", it will not pull the changes from git-sources, but only compile things for you.
 Only if some projects are missing, they will be cloned from git-sources.

-b) if you run "gradle update build", it is guaranteed, that every project is first updated (pulled from repository) and only then built.
+b) if you run "gradle update build", it is guaranteed, that every project is first updated (cloned or pulled from repository) and only then built.

+###buildApps task

+buildApps is an optional task, allowing to build "apps" sub-projects of multiple gradle projects (from different git-repositories) in an automated way.
+It does the following:

+First it builds all projects, as described in [build task](#build-task).

+Then it iterates all projects described in [configuration](#configuration), performs the following for each project:

+1. Checks whether the project has ["apps" property](#configuring-apps-property) and configures project-level "buildApps" task.

+2. Tries to perform "gradle build" in [apps sub-folder](#configuring-apps-property) of the project folder.

+###buildExamples task

+buildExamples is an optional task, allowing to build "examples" sub-projects of multiple gradle projects (from different git-repositories) in an automated way.
+It does the following:

+First it builds all projects, as described in [build task](#build-task).

+Then it iterates all projects described in [configuration](#configuration), performs the following for each project:

+1. Checks whether the project has [examples](#configuring-examples-property) property.
+If it does not, the project is skipped (not built).

+2. Tries to perform "gradle build" in [examples sub-folder](#configuring-examples-property) of the project folder.

+###clean task

+clean task allows to clean multiple projects (from different git-repositories) in an automated way.

+###gitBranchList task

+TODO: document this task!

+###gitStatus task

+TODO: document this task!

 ###update task

 update task allows to clone/pull multiple projects (not necessarily gradle-projects) from git-sources in an automated way.
 It does the following:

-Iterates all projects described in [configuration](#configuring-projects), checks each project, whether it exists, then:
+Iterates all projects described in [configuration](#configuration), checks each project, whether it exists, then:

 1. If project does not exist, it is cloned from [git-repository](#configuring-git-repositories).

 2. If project exists, it is pulled from [git-repository](#configuring-git-repositories).

-###buildExamples task
+###uploadArchives task

-buildExamples task allows to build multiple "example" gradle projects in an automated way.
-It does the following:

-First it builds all projects, as described in [build task](#build-task).

-Then it iterates all projects described in [configuration](#configuring-projects), performs the following for each project:

-1. Checks whether the project has [examples](#configuring-project-examples) property.
-If it does not, the project is skipped (not built).

-2. Tries to perform "gradle build" in [examples sub-folder](#configuring-project-examples) of the project folder.

-Note that "buildExamples" task depends on "build" task, but does not depend on "update" task.
+TODO: document this task!

-##Configuration syntax
+##Configuration

 "build.gradle" (of multiproject-git-gradle) reads "config.gradle" file in order to "understand" project structure.
 "config.gradle" is being interpreted by gradle, therefore it should comply to gradle syntax.